-Two awards are offered by the European Microscopy Society (EMS) and sponsored by JEOL Europe, one for the life sciences, the other for the materials sciences (both including respective instrumental and methodological developments).
-The value of each prize is € 3,000.
-The winners of the award will be announced at the European Microscopy Congress (EMC).
+In 2016, two awards were offered by the European Microscopy Society (EMS) and sponsored by JEOL Europe, one for the life sciences, the other for the materials sciences (both including respective instrumental and methodological developments).
+The value of each prize was € 3,000.
+The winners of the award were announced at the European Microscopy Congress (EMC) in Lyon, France.

-Candidates for the prize can be nominated by: an EMS member microscopy society, a group of scientists headed by an EMS member, an individual EMS member or an ECMA member.
+Candidates for the prize are nominated by: an EMS member microscopy society, a group of scientists headed by an EMS member, an individual EMS member or an ECMA member.